Ali al-Rida: Character

 Al-Rida is represented in historical sources as a thoughtful and likable man.
-Donaldson includes the account of Reyyan ibn Salt who, when bidding farewell to his Imam, was so overcome with grief that he forgot to ask al-Rida for one of his shirts, to use as a shroud, and some coins, to make rings for his daughters.
-As Reyyan was leaving, however, al-Rida called to him, "Do you not want one of my shirts to keep as your shroud?
-And would you not like some pieces of money for rings for your daughters?"
-Reyyan left after al-Rida fulfilled his wishes.
+He was of medium height, according to Ibn Sabbagh, and his skin color was dark or wheatish.
+He ate slowly and little and used to wear cheap and rough clothes, but when he met people, he wore luxurious clothes.

+When he laughed, he did not giggle and smiled.
+He used to sit and eat with his slaves.
+He did not make his guests to work for him and tried to respect them in the best possible way.
 Byzanti relates that when he visited al-Rida for a few hours, al-Rida invited him to stay for the night and spread his own bed for Byzanti.
 Muhammad ibn Ghaffar narrates that when he visited al-Rida to ask for financial help, al-Rida fulfilled his wish before he mentioned his need and then invited Muhammad to stay overnight as his guest.
+When he was in Khorasan, he distributed all his wealth among the people on the Day of Arafat.